lionelmace/iks-lab/book/connect-to-cloud.md

     Space:
     ```

 1. By default, you are being logged in the region US South.
-Select the region **EU Central** (eu-de).
+Switch to the region **EU Central** (eu-de).
     ```sh
     ibmcloud target -r eu-de
     ```